Founding Salmon Defense Board Members:

 Quinault Indian Nation

-Fawn Sharp is the President of the Quinault Indian Nation, serving her third term since first being elected in 2006.
+Fawn Sharp is currently the President of the National Congress of American Indians (NCAI), the oldest, largest and most representative American Indian and Alaska Native tribal government organization in the country.
+She is also the former chair and current vice chair of the Quinault Indian Nation.
 She is an attorney with an academic background in Criminal Justice.
 She holds an advanced certificate in International Human Rights Law from Oxford University.
 President Sharp formerly served as Managing Attorney and Lead Counsel for the Quinault government, and Associate Judge and as an Administrative Law Judge for the Washington State Department of Revenue Tax Appeals Division.
-While president of the Quinault, Sharp was elected by the 57-member government organization, the Affiliated Tribes of Northwest Indians, as their President in 2011, and serves as the Northwest Regional Vice President for the National Congress of American Indians.
-She completed two years of service as Chairman of the U.S. Department of the Interior Secretarial Commission on Indian Trust Administration and Reform that issued its final report in December 2013.
+While president of the Quinault, Sharp was elected by the 57-member government organization, the Affiliated Tribes of Northwest Indians, as their President in 2011, and served two years of service as Chairman of the U.S. Department of the Interior Secretarial Commission on Indian Trust Administration and Reform.

 Lisa Wilson is an elected member of the Lummi Indian Business Council and serves as the vice chair of the Northwest Indian Fisheries Commission, which is headquartered in Olympia, Washington.
 She also serves as the co-chair of the Natural Resources Committee of the Affiliated Tribes of Northwest Indians, and is the former Endangered Species Act manager of Lummi Natural Resources.
 Lisa earned her bachelor’s degree in Native Environmental Science from Northwest Indian College and created the documentary Time Immemorial: A Fishing History of the Lummi People as her capstone project.
 Her expertise lies in treaty protection and fisheries policy management.